pachyderm/examples/breast-cancer-detection/README.md

 For more information on how the pipeline system works, see [Pipeline Concepts](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/).

+Check out our similar projects in our [Bio-tech kit](https://www.pachyderm.com/use-cases/bio-tech/), or [connect with us on slack](https://www.pachyderm.com/slack/) to learn how to apply these techniques to your life science-related use case.
 ## Citations

 **Deep Neural Networks Improve Radiologists' Performance in Breast Cancer Screening**\